 3. Dubare: A Place To Get To Know The Gentle Giant Better

-Dubare is a forest camp on the banks of the Kaveri river near Kushalnagar in Coorg.
+The forest camp Dubare is on the banks of the Kaveri river near Kushalnagar in Coorg.
 The elephants of the Karnataka Forest Department live in the elephant camp in Dubare.
 Earlier, the Dubare Elephant camp was the training ground for elephants for the Mysore Dasara’s Jumbo Savari (elephant procession).
 Now, the elephants are mostly retired and tourists can interact with the elephants in the camp.

 Visitors can bathe, feed and play with the elephants or go on a safari.
 The forest camp also offers boating and white water rafting in the Kaveri river.
 The camp charges INR 800 for Indians and INR 1437 for foreigners.
 The Dubare elephant camp is one of the best places to visit in Coorg to spend some time with the gentle giants and get to know them better.